SPerrott22/lets-hangout/README.md

 You should also have node, npm, python3, etc. Also, make sure your computer is connected to your GitHub.
 This part can be annoying.

+Potential Issues for Windows Users:
+ - when setting up Docker, you may see the following error:
+       - `Listing WSL distros: running WSL command: wsl.exe -l -v --all`
+       - Windows Subsystem for Linux is required for Docker, to install WSL see https://learn.microsoft.com/en-us/windows/wsl/install
+ - after running wsl --install and restarting as according to the above, you may see the following error:
+       - `WslRegisterDistribution failed with error: 0x80370114`
+       - to fix this, in your Windows search bar, search for "Turn Windows features on or off"
+       - check the options "Virtual Machine Platform" and "Windows Subsystem for "Linux"

 ### Clone the Repo to Your Local Computer

 `git clone https://github.com/SPerrott22/lets-hangout.git`